jdcrensh/create-react-app/packages/react-scripts-plugin-css-modules/README.md

+# ⚠️ DEPRECATED ️️⚠️

+This plugin is no longer needed, CRA 2.0 now supports CSS modules out of the box!

 # CSS Modules Plugin for Create React App

 Enable [CSS Modules](https://github.com/css-modules/css-modules) in your CRA app.

 ## Install